 - 1. went- Gr. aperchomai

 - a.
-After the miracle at the pool of Bethesda and preaching to the crowd concerning it.
+After the pool of Bethesda miracle and preaching to the crowd concerning it.

 - 2. Sea- Gr. thulassa

 - 3. Galilee- means a circuit

-- a.
+a.
 Jesus would travel back and forth across this sea at different times to minister.